 Download the app or search on the website for your prescriptions.
 Then, browse through the results to find which pharmacy has the lowest price.
 You can also print a free coupon to use each time you visit to get a discount.
 It's important to note that you can't use GoodRx and similar services to lower your copays with insurance, but you can always ask to bypass insurance if the GoodRx price is cheaper.

 3. Let Your Doc Know Your Situation

 Your doctor can likely find a generic version or a similar drug that's more affordable.
 Some medical offices also have financial assistance available for eligible patients in need.
-And, your doctor might even have coupons for your prescription to discount your bill at the pharmacy.
+And, your doctor might even have coupons for your prescription at the pharmacy.

 4. Ask the Pharmacist for Help

 Sometimes you’re at the pharmacy and get hit with a bill much higher than you were expecting.
 Fortunately, pharmacists are often willing to help you lower your prescription bill if you explain that you want something more affordable.

 Ask the pharmacist if there are generic versions of your medication or something similar that you can switch to.
 The pharmacist may need to call your doctor to approve the switch, which could take extra time.
 Still, you could end up saving money.
 Pharmacists sometimes have coupons readily available for customers, so it never hurts to ask for ways to save.